This story was originally published February 21, 2017 and updated in January 2018. Updates include newly calculated income limits.

-Rent is rising rapidly and low- and middle-income people are quickly being priced out of Charlotte’s neighborhoods as they develop and redevelop.
+Rent continues to rise rapidly, and low- and middle-income people are quickly being priced out of Charlotte’s neighborhoods as they develop and redevelop.

-That’s one reason why Charlotte’s city council has pledged to accelerate the creation of 5,000 more affordable housing units over the next three years.
+That’s one reason why Charlotte’s City Council pledged last year to accelerate the creation of 5,000 more affordable housing units over the coming three years.

 But what does “affordable” even mean?
 Here’s a quick breakdown of the political buzzword of the moment.